ttmarek/rangle-blogs/form-analytics/README.md

 `/order-complete` page.
 We set up a _funnel_ report that shows the six steps we expect the user to take before reaching the `/order-complete` page.
 We first expect the user to land on the `/payment` page.
 Then we expect the user to fill in each input field.
-We also expect that some users might mistakenly put in invalid information and attempt to buy something anyway.
+We also expect some users might attempt to submit the payment form with invalid inputs.

 Notice anything strange?
-Funnel reports in Google Analytics expect that each step a user takes towards a goal is a whole new page.
+Funnel reports in Google Analytics expect each step a user takes towards a goal is a whole new page.
 This is a remanent from the old days when single page apps weren't really a thing.
 Back then, whenever anything major changed in a website, there was a page load.
 Now, in modern apps like the one we're working on, we're using JavaScript to dynamically display different views, update the address bar, and manage the browser history.
 Our user might travel across different pages and fill in forms, but from Google Analytics's perspective nothing is happening.
 We need a way to _fake_ a page load when these things happen.
 Or more specifically, we need a way to map our app's Redux actions to Google Analytics page views.

 Based on the funnel report we set up, here's a map of Redux actions to the page loads we need to fake: